 SAKU TAKIZAWA – bookworm, a man of few words who possess a unique mysterious personality.

 Saku’s route was probably THE BEST one in Gakuen Club.
 Wow!
 This megane really got my full attention. uwu (*ﾉωﾉ) Saku maybe a man of few words but he is one attentive fella with very good listening skills.
-He offers logical advises to the night club’s VIP guests’ personal problems – this is one of his distinctive charms that draw people to him.
+He offers logical advice to the nightclub’s VIP guests’ personal problems – this is one of the distinctive charms that draw people to him.
 In his route, it was revealed that Saku’s parents were famous movie stars (his dad a film director and mom, an actress).
-You’ll also get to discover how he was raised all his life without receiving a single love from neither of them.
+You’ll also get to discover how he’s raised all his life without receiving a single love from neither of them.
 SOB (╥_╥)

 I find his story rather dark but very engaging at the same time.
 It started interesting enough to keep you going and ended with a great finish.
 Although going down his route was emotionally heartbreaking, his romantic events with the heroine never took a back seat and I enjoyed every scene they’ve had together including their cute exchanges in the library and their fluffy moments of confessing each other’s feelings during the school festival.
 All in all, this route was a perfect 10.